jason-airst/Comparing_moose_aerial_survey_methods_in_nova_scotia/README.md

 ## List of files:
 ### R_code - R markdown file containing the code used to analyze data in the paper
 #
-### Distance_2020 - Distance sampling data used to generate moose estimates via traditional distance sampling.
+### Distance_2020 - Distance sampling data used to generate moose estimates via distance sampling.
 Data also used to generate detection curves for density surface models
 #### Sample.Label - Survey line number
 #### Effort - length of survey line
 #### Regional.Label- Region of survey line